Getting a job at Automattic

-I have been with Automattic for a couple of months, and it’s been a fantastic ride.
-Since I joined, people have asked me about the hiring experience and what to expect, so I decided to write a little about it.
+I’ve been with Automattic for some time, and it’s been a fantastic ride.
+Since I joined, people have asked me about the hiring process, so I decided to write about my experience.

-The application form is clear and straightforward, and besides the usual contact information, CV, and cover letter, I got three simple and direct questions:
+The application form is clear and straightforward, and beside the usual contact information, CV, and cover letter, I received three simple and direct questions:

 - Tell us about an interesting app you’ve worked on.

 - How do you use our products?

 - What questions do you have for us?